 In a film beset with, or at least erupting from, the Lost Cause ideology that the South’s loss was a tragic failure of valiant rebels standing up for their beliefs, the two primary causes for Johnnie Gray (Buster Keaton) are his two lifehood loves, his train that he repairs by day and his female companion Annabelle Lee (Marion Mack) he woos by night.
 His life is tarnished when she rescinds his offers once the Confederates refuse to enlist him due to his importance as an engineer.
 When his beloved train is stolen by Yankee spies, Gray is whooped and hollered into action to retrieve it almost in spite of himself, acting almost without visible emotional comment in his face.
-The initial placidity of the man who almost doesn’t appear human assumes a certain screenwriter’s intervention, a wink and a nod that this film is more an essay on formal mechanics and a totem-like, mythic person rather than a specific human being, until, of course, Johnnie becomes a human mid-way through.
-For now though, the world, even his own actions, coast by him with a certain predetermined status, like he is part of an unthinking tapestry rather than an active participant in the world.
+Early on, the world, even his own actions, coast by him with a certain predetermined status, like he is part of an unthinking tapestry rather than an active participant in the world.
 Until, of course, Johnnie becomes a human mid-way through, a transition with vastly more complicated and foundational reflections on American politics, cinema, and social assumptions than even the film’s revealing connection the the Confederacy.
 But we’ll get there before the review’s end.
 Continue reading

 In Frank Borzage’s 7th Heaven, much like F.W.
 Murnau’s Sunrise from the same year, and same production company, the mettle of duality and human romance is energized with cinematic luminescence, ultimately transforming togetherness into a prism for enlivening the world and lighting the way to an otherworld that, not heaven or hell, is more akin to the resplendence of worldly beauty itself.
 Producer William Fox was a sky-high romanticist with peaceful, luminous aspirations for humankind both exhibited within his films and enshrined in their making-of stories.
 Unlike many Hollywood producers quite this early on, he chose to jump the Hollywood ship of home-grown talent by acquiring some of the most rapturously received European auteurs for his productions with the quixotic belief that his production company’s cinema should be unrestrained and untrammeled on by national borders.
 Continue reading